 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was released into a lower priced segment (25 percent cheaper at launch).

 - More modern: Reflects 3 years and 7 months of technical progress since the FZ300 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ300 emerges as the winner of the contest (11 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ300 comes out slightly ahead of the TZ95 (10 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.